-Kialo Edu was developed as a platform for students to discuss issues with logic, self-reflection, and civility — qualities often absent in modern discourse, whether online or offline.
+Kialo was developed as a platform for students to discuss issues with logic, self-reflection, and civility — qualities often absent in modern discourse, whether online or offline.

 Kialo discussions are interactive maps of arguments.
 They start with a central thesis, which students support or weaken by writing pro and con claims underneath.
 Each claim then has its own set of pros and cons, and so on — allowing complex reasoning to be clearly visualized.